-This document explains why rate limiting is used, describes strategies and techniques for rate limiting, and explains where rate limiting is relevant for Google Cloud Platform products.
+This document explains why rate limiting is used, describes strategies and techniques for rate limiting, and explains where rate limiting is relevant for Google Cloud products.
 Much of this information applies to several layers in technology stacks, but this document focuses on rate limiting at the application level.

 Rate limiting refers to preventing the frequency of an operation from exceeding some constraint.
 In large-scale systems, rate limiting is commonly used to protect underlying services and resources.